 Do I Need to Register to Comply with Nonprofit Crowdfunding Laws?

 If your organization solicits donations in a state, you are most likely required to register in that state.
 Solicitation is defined differently in different states, however, so the question of whether crowdfunding implicates a state’s registration requirements depends on the state in question.
-While states have not formally taken a position on the specific question of crowdfunding, internet solicitation laws can provide guidance.
+While states have not formally taken a position on the specific question of crowdfunding, internet solicitation laws can provide guidance or you can contact a corporate legal expert.

 States with the most stringent nonprofit crowdfunding laws define solicitation broadly to include the existence of a website which can be viewed by individuals in the state and which allows the individual to make a donation on the website.
 Notable states that have adopted such nonprofit crowdfunding laws are New York, Illinois, and Florida.
 In these states, simply requesting donations on a crowdfunding platform, without sending direct solicitations to individuals in the state, would likely require registration.